 Although factoring with the right company can mean a slightly higher rate, it can cut down on the time you would have to spend managing paperwork or money you would need to staff a back office and provide your business with more value.
 You should avoid hidden fees, monthly minimums, poor billing and collecting practices that can cause chargebacks at all costs.

-We hope that we cleared up some common misconceptions about factoring and highlighted several important items to look for in a factoring company.
+We hope that we cleared up some common misconceptions and myths about factoring and highlighted several important items to look for in a factoring company.
 As always, we are here to be a resource for you as a trucking company.

 Don’t forget, the lower the rate the longer and tighter the contract!
 Sometimes paying a bit more will result in less over time.